xgi-org/xgi/README.md

 Leo Torres <leo@leotrs.com>

 The Hypergraph library has copied or modified code from the HyperNetX and NetworkX libraries, the licenses of which can be found in our [license file](https://github.com/nwlandry/Hypergraph/blob/main/license.md)

+## Other relevant resources
+This library may not meet your needs and if this is this case, consider checking out these other resources:
+* [HyperNetX](https://pnnl.github.io/HyperNetX): A package in Python for representing, analyzing, and visualizing hypergraphs.
+* [SimpleHypergraphs.jl](https://pszufe.github.io/SimpleHypergraphs.jl/v0.1/): A package in Julia for representing, analyzing, and generating hypergraphs.
+* [hyperG](https://cran.r-project.org/web/packages/HyperG/index.html): A package in R for storing and analyzing hypergraphs